samuelselleck/geometrical-optics-tool/README.md

 # Open Optics Module

-Optics software created at Lund University, for questions contact sellecksamuel@gmail.com
+Open source optics software created for Lund University, for questions contact sellecksamuel@gmail.com

 ![](open_optics_module_screenshot.png)

 ### Download

-The latest build of Open Optics Module can be found at https://openopticsmodule.com/download.html.
+The latest build of Open Optics Module can be found at https://openopticsmodule.com/download.
 ### About

 Open Optics Module was developed from a need for simpler and more intuitive software for explaining simple geometrical optics in the course Waves and Optics at Lund University.
 The project has since developed into a number of branches, all of wich can be found at https://openopticsmodule.com.